Mrs Margot Isabel Bowes

 MPhil, DipPE, DipTchg

-Margot Bowes has been a lecturer in Physical Education in the School of Curriculum and Pedagogy, at the Faculty of Education and Social Work.
-Margot joined the Faculty in 2003 and brings over 30 years of experience in physical education as a teacher, HOD, Senior Manager, lecturer and subject expert to NZQA and Ministry of Education.
+Margot Bowes a lecturer in Physical Education in the School of Curriculum and Pedagogy, at the Faculty of Education and Social Work.
+Margot joined the Faculty in 2003 and brings over 30 years of experience in physical education as a teacher, HOD, Senior Manager, teacher educator, lecturer and subject expert to NZQA and Ministry of Education.
 Margot currently lectures courses in the Bachelor of Sport Health and Physical Education, the Bachelor of Physical Education, the Graduate Diploma of Teaching (Secondary) and the Bachelor of Education (Teaching) - Primary.
 Margot was awarded a Faculty of Education Sustained Excellence in Teaching Award for 2012, nominated for a University Excellence Award for Sustained Excellence in 2013, and Leadership in Teaching in 2018 and was awarded the inaugral CLeaR Fellowship for the Faculty of Education for 2014.
 Margot is a member of the School of Curriculum and Pedagogy Research Committee.

-Margot’s research expertise and publications are in four key areas: Digital and e-learning in Physical Education; Teacher professional Learning and Development (PLD), and Critical Pedagogies and Assessment for teaching and learning in Senior School Physical Education.
+Margot’s research expertise and publications are in four key areas: Digital and e-learning in Physical, Education, Skill Learning, Teacher professional Learning and Development (PLD), and Critical Pedagogies and Assessment for teaching and learning in Senior School Physical Education.
 She is part of a collaborative team researching making learning visible for priority learners as part of a Teacher-Led Innovation Fund grant.
 She uses qualitative, interpretive methodologies and socio-cultural theories of learning as conceptual frameworks to research in her key areas.
 Her research has provided data for PLD of teachers and pedagogy for students in high-stakes assessment using the construct of critical evaluation in SSPE.
 The PLD research model is now used nationally by SSPE teachers, academics and Physical Education New Zealand to raise performance in national Scholarship examinations.
 Margot has been invited to present and publish internationally on critical pedagogical approaches and dilemmas for SSPE.
-Her most recent publications focus on challenging the teaching profession to consider possibilities for post-critical pedagogies and phenomological constructs for assessment of SSPE and Making Feedback Visable using Mobile Technologies.
+Her most recent publications focus on challenging the teaching profession to consider possibilities for post-critical pedagogies, reconceptulising Skill Learning as part of her doctorate. and Making Feedback Visable using Mobile Technologies.

 Margot is National President of Physical Education New Zealand (PENZ) and a Fellow of PENZ